yunnysunny/grunt-pages/README.md

 }
 ```

 The only property that is not interpreted literally is the `date`.
-It is used as a `dateString` when constructing a [Date object](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date) in JavaScript, and must be in a [parseable format](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/parse).
+If it is specified, it is used as a `dateString` when constructing a [Date object](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date) in JavaScript, and must be in a [parseable format](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/parse).
+If unspecified, the post's date will be the result of constructing a Date object using the post's last modified time.

 #### Syntax Highlighting
 For adding code to your posts, grunt-pages has [GitHub flavoured markdown](https://help.github.com/articles/github-flavored-markdown) and syntax highlighting using [pygments](http://pygments.org/).